 - Julie Warren

 Independent Member - Audit and Risk Committee

-Peter has a Bachelor of Business and a Graduate Diploma of Applied Finance, is a Certified Practicing Accountant, a member of the Australian Institute of Company Directors (GAICD) and of the Australian Corporate Treasury Association.
+Peter has a Bachelor of Business and a Graduate Diploma of Applied Finance, is a Certified Practicing Accountant, and a member of the Australian Institute of Company Directors (GAICD).

 |Member||Eligible to attend||Attended|